openstack-archive/release-tools/README.rst

    Release requests should not be approved until we are actually ready to cut the release.

 2. After the release request merges, check out or update a local copy of ``openstack/releases`` to get the new version of the deliverable file.
+Make sure you update the local sandbox to the commit with the new release you want, in case multiple requests merge around the same time.

 3. In a local copy of this ``openstack-infra/release-tools`` repository, run